 So, on behalf of all the women out there trying to find a man, let us help you with these profile picture tips:

 RELATED ARTICLE – Ready to get serious?
 Click here for our top ten tips on transitioning from player to boyfriend material!

 Don’t lead with a photo featuring multiple people

-Do choose a photo of you and only you
+Do upload a photo of you and only you

 Don’t display photos with kids if they aren’t your own kids!

-Do show photos of your own kids, your pets or your hobbies
+Do show photos of your own kids, your pets and your hobbies

 If it’s something that tells your story, get it in the frame.
 Paint a picture of what I can expect when getting involved with you.

 That girl you cut out…I can still see her hair- and now she’s my main curiosity.
 Was she your girlfriend?
 Your daughter?
 Your mom?
 Did you have a falling out?
 What are you hiding?
+Is she your wife maybe?
 See!
 I have so many questions.

 Do choose a different photo!